racheltezza/project2-playlists/readme.md

-# SEI22 Project 2: Project Playlist
+# SEI22 Project 2: projectPlaylist

 * To Do: develop a full MEHN stack application integrating databases and working with MVC architechture